Medicare Supplement Plans

 If your working spouse's employer has less than 100 employees, Medicare would be your primary insurance.

 Companies must be approved by IDOI in order to sell Medicare Supplement policies.
 All of the companies listed below have been approved by the state.
-To make it easier for you to compare one Medicare Supplement policy to another, Indiana allows twelve standard plans to be sold.
 The plans are labeled with a letter, A through J. Not all companies sell all ten plans.
 Following each company name and phone number, we have listed the Medicare Supplement plans sold by that company based on the following categories:

 - Medicare Supplements for Persons 65 and Older